The Walled Garden Project

 The natural play area provides a safe environment for children to explore the natural world, with an outdoor kitchen, den building and water cascade you can let them run riot whilst you relax and enjoy a coffee from the café.

 We have a full schedule of events throughout the year from the Tulip Festival in the spring through to our Christmas fair and Garden Market and a large open amphitheatre provides space for outdoor theatre productions, garden games and picnics.
 We try to use the garden for as many different activities as possible.

 We would like the Walled Garden to be seen as a centre of excellence and education is becoming a very important part of the project.
 We run workshops covering subjects such as garden design, flower arranging and vegetable growing and we welcome students and school groups into the garden for practical sessions and field trips.

-Our aim is to open up the garden to as many people as possible, weather you are a keen gardener, a food lover or just enjoy the outdoors there is something for everybody to see.
-The garden is run on a not for profit basis, every penny we make from ticket sales and produce goes back into its running and development.
-So please drop in, help support the project and become part of the Walled Garden story.
+Our aim is to open up the garden to as many people as possible, whether you are a keen gardener, a food lover or just enjoy the outdoors there is something for everybody to see.
+The garden is run on a not-for-profit basis, every penny we make from ticket sales and produce goes back into its running and development.
+So please drop in, help support the project and become part of The Walled Garden story.